NickSiegert/Huren-in-Holland-inschrijver/README.md

   Beautiful soup (pip install beautifulsoup4)

 ## **Usage**
-  *Edit the two global variables with your own "holland huren" account credentials
+* Edit the two global variables with your own "holland huren" account credentials
-    email: "email adress of your: "huren in holland account"
+    * email: "email adress of your: "huren in holland account"
-    pasword: "password of your: "huren in holland account" *Run the script
+    * password: "password of your: "huren in holland account"
+* Run the script